ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 Data preprocessed by ESMValTool is automatically checked against its cmor definition.
-To reduce the impact of this check while maintaing it as realiable as possible, it is splitted in two parts: one will check the metadata and will be done just after loading and concatenating the data and the other one will check the data itself and will be applied after all extracting operations are applied to reduce the amount of data to process.
+To reduce the impact of this check while maintaing it as realiable as possible, it is split in two parts: one will check the metadata and will be done just after loading and concatenating the data and the other one will check the data itself and will be applied after all extracting operations are applied to reduce the amount of data to process.